 Economic Analysis and Research Network is a national network of more than 60 state and local research, policy, and public engagement organizations that advance policies to raise wages, boost availability of and access to jobs, enhance job quality and stability, improve retirement security, and reduce income inequality.

-Our work is made possible in part through the support of many individuals, organizations, and foundations who make generous contributions to the Montana Budget and Policy Center.
-MBPC enjoys major support from the following foundations and organizations:
+Our work is made possible in part through the support of many individuals, organizations, and foundations who make generous contributions to the Montana Budget & Policy Center.

 MBPC is a nonprofit organization focused on providing credible and timely research and analysis on budget, tax, and economic issues that impact low- and moderate-income Montana families.